linketech/leaf/readme.md

 ## Usage

+### for the frontend code

+No config is needed for the common static html code.

+if you want leaf to build the frontend codes for you, use the ["build"](#build-script) option to declare these commands.

 ### for the backend code:

 You should let leaf knows your express/koa instance, by calling the listen method.